|Home About Membership Events Resources Members Area Contact Us Search|

 Introduction to CalConnect

-Under the auspices of the IETF (Internet Engineering Task Force) significant work has been done on Calendaring and Scheduling standards in recent years, in particular iCalendar (RFC 2445), iTIP (RFC 2446), and iMIP (RFC 2447), together with work on the Calendaring Access Protocol (CAP) draft and the the CalDAV Calendar Server draft.
-The Calendaring and Scheduling Consortium will build upon this work by promoting the widespread adoption and implementation of these and future Calendaring and Scheduling standards and the general acceptance and use of interoperable Calendaring and Scheduling among the internet-using community.
+Under the auspices of the IETF (Internet Engineering Task Force) significant work has been done on Calendaring and Scheduling standards in recent years.
+The Calendaring and Scheduling Consortium will build upon this work extending existing specifications and developing new ones, conducting interoperability testing, and by promoting the widespread adoption and implementation of these and future Calendaring and Scheduling standards and the general acceptance and use of interoperable Calendaring and Scheduling among the internet-using community.

 Steering Committee and Technical Committees

-Work in progress is restricted to Consortium member participants.
-However, all completed work products of the Consortium are intended to be publicly and freely available and posted on the Consortium website.
+Work in progress is restricted to CalConnect members.
+However, all completed work products are intended to be publicly and freely available and posted on the CalConnect website or submitted to standards bodies for further progression.